cylab-be/apt-graph/README.md

 - maximum cluster size for filtering resulting clusters

 ### Server
-Exposes a json-rpc server that, based on user parameters, will:
+Starts a web server to server the website UI, and a json-rpc server that, based on user parameters, will:
 - compute the **URL graphs**
 - compute the **combined graph**
 - **prune** the combined graph